tweedge/ru-ok/README.md

 So there is measurably higher availability for several target sites within Russia's borders, but unless traffic from known RIPE Atlas probes is also filtered (unlikely), Russia is still facing substantial outages in the face of hacktivism.

 The most recent uptime statistics for each site are also available in [STATUS.md](https://github.com/tweedge/ru-ok/blob/main/STATUS.md), and you can use this to see which sites have the most interesting availability characteristics at-a-glance.
 For example, the Kremlin site has been quoted as offline by many people on Reddit and Twitter.
-As of the last scan, we can clearly see that while `kremlin.ru` has <20% availability internationally, it has ~80% availability within Russia - a start difference.
+As of the last scan, we can clearly see that while `kremlin.ru` has <20% availability internationally, it has ~80% availability within Russia - a stark difference.

 ## Why?